John Richardson (art historian): Youth and education

 John Patrick Richardson was born on 6 February 1924 in London, the elder son of Sir Wodehouse Richardson, Quarter-Master General in the Boer War, and founder of the Army & Navy Stores.
 His mother was Patty (née Crocker); he had a younger sister (b.
 1925) and a younger brother.
 In 1929, when he was five years old, his father died, and his mother sent him to board at two successive preparatory schools, where he was unhappy.
 When he was thirteen he became a boarder at Stowe School, where he admired the architecture and landscape and was taught something about the work of Picasso and other innovative painters.

 By 1939 and the outbreak of World War II, Richardson knew that he wanted to become an artist, and, a month short of seventeen, enrolled at the Slade School of Fine Art (at that time evacuated to Oxford), where he became a friend of Geoffrey Bennison and James Bailey.
 When he was called up for military service, he obtained a position in the Irish Guards, but almost immediately contracted rheumatic fever and was invalided out of the army.
 During this period he met and made friends with Francis Bacon and Lucian Freud, both of whom later painted portraits of him.
 He spent the rest of the war with his mother and siblings in London.
 During daytime, he worked as an industrial designer before becoming a reviewer for The New Observer.
-In 1949 he became acquainted with art historian and collector Douglas Cooper, with whom he would share his life for the next ten years.
+A homosexual, in 1949 he became acquainted with art historian and collector Douglas Cooper, with whom he would share his life for the next ten years.

 Liaison with Douglas Cooper

-Richardson moved to Provence in the south of France in 1952, when Cooper acquired the Château de Castille in the vicinity of Avignon and transformed the run-down castle into a private museum of early Cubism.
+Richardson moved to Provence in the south of France in 1952, when Douglas Cooper acquired the Château de Castille in the vicinity of Avignon and transformed the run-down castle into a private museum of early Cubism.
 Cooper had been at home in the Paris art scene before World War II and had been active in the art business as well; by building his own collection, he also met many artists personally and introduced them to his friend.
 Richardson became a close friend of Picasso, Léger and de Staël as well.
 During this period of his life he developed an interest in Picasso's portraits and contemplated creating a publication; more than 20 years later, these plans expanded into his four-part Picasso biography A Life of Picasso, the final volume of which was published in 2022.